EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 # Usecase for Each Major Feature

 App Services
- - Sort of swiss army knife of hosting platforms, allowing straight up apps to be deployed to it but also function apps nd containers.
+ - Sort of swiss army knife of hosting platforms, allowing straight up apps to be deployed to it but also function apps nd containers

-App Service Environment
-- ASE is an isolated and dedicated environment for running apps hosted on app services.
-- ASEs run in the single tenant isolated pricing tier.
-- ASE == isolated
+ - An App service is the PaaS equivalent of Az vms which are IaaS

-App Service Tiers
+## App Service Tiers
 - Shared Compute, free and standard, for dev and testing share resources between other app services.
 - dedicated compute, basic, standard, premiumv1-3 lets you run on dedicated vms.
 - Isolated, isolated v1-2, dedicated network etc.

+App Service Environment
+- ASE is an isolated and dedicated environment for running apps hosted on app services
+- ASEs run in the single tenant isolated pricing tier
+- ASE == isolated

 App Service Plan
 - You should consider sticking things in an app service plan when you want to house a bunch of shit together
 - This includes fucntion apps, which can be beneficial if you want predictable billing, larger compute or ASE support
+- An ASP is a shared-multiservice env, whilst ASEs are isolated and dedicated shared envs

 Azure Functions
 - Serverless job doers written in script language.
 Auto scales and pay per use pricing.